Boys Basketball

 Jordan Bonner ’15 - Wesleyan University

-- Served as captain for his senior season and was named the NESCAC Defensive Player of the Year his senior year.
+- NESCAC Defensive Player of the Year

 Myles Stephens ’15 - Princeton University